 Thinking about studying Law at university but feeling curious about which Law schools are the best in Australia?

 Of the 20 Law schools around Australia, we’ve rounded up the top 5 Law faculties in Australia so you can see how they rank!
+Plus, pick and choose from our Master List of University Open Days to explore your options for Law in-person!

 Read on below to see who made the list!